 "I started looking at things and found 24% of accidents involved forklift trucks and pedestrians."
 The divisions knew they had a problem with forklifts, he says, but were waiting for a corporate directive to act on.

-Some of the rise may be also attributable to an ageing workforce, he suggests, as well the recent Operations 4.0 initiatives (see box on p 38).
+Some of the rise may be also attributable to an ageing workforce, he suggests, as well the recent Operations 4.0 initiatives (see box below).
 The demand for automation is urgent but with new ways or working and new technology come new risks.
 The company has a seven-year-old global ergonomics programme which has introduced handling aids and assistive technology as well as training programmes.

 The company recently convened a taskforce of workers in its European sites without senior management involvement and spent a day discussing the rise in LTAs with plans to meet again soon.
 "We'll see what they come up with," says Staves, "as we are open to all inputs.
 What matters is that people are not injured."